Skip to content

 ✈️ Airlines often require specific forms for authorizations, so confirm before flying.

-Besides the documentation required by the airline, there are also rules for travelling with children to South Africa, accompanied and unaccompanied.
+Besides the documentation required by the airline, there are also rules for travelling with children to and from South Africa, accompanied and unaccompanied.
 These can be found on the Department of Home Affairs website.

 Tip – they do require a copy of a birth certificate / equivalent document or passport containing the details of the parent or parents of the child